Mobile (band): Tales from the City (2007–2009)

 The band entered the studio with producer Jeff Saltzman in December 2007 to begin recording their second studio album, Tales from the City, which was released October 7, 2008.
-Mobile released the first single from this new album, "The Killer", on July 1, 2008.
+Mobile released the album's first single, "The Killer", on July 1, 2008.

-In late fall, 2008, Mobile set out on a Canadian tour in support of their album, and supported Chris Cornell, on his solo tour for his album Scream, on at least 7 Canadian dates.
+In late fall of 2008, Mobile set out on a Canadian tour in support of their album, and supported Chris Cornell on his solo tour for his album Scream, on at least seven Canadian dates.

 In 2007 Mat Joly recorded "My Life Without Me" as a guest vocalist on Neverending White Lights' second album, Act 2: The Blood and the Life Eternal.